Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-1. Ask for help from others.
-Getting input from experts and fellow caregivers can help you find a new solution, take a new course of action, or better understand the underlying cause of challenging behaviors.
+1. Ask for help.
+Getting input and support from experts and fellow caregivers can help you find a new solution, take a new course of action, or better understand dementia behaviors.

-5. Change your perspective.
-The best way to do something different is to first attempt to see it differently.
-Changing how you see and react to a situation will oftentimes enable the person with dementia to exhibit different behavior.
+4. Change your perspective.
+Changing how you see and react to a situation will help your loved one with dementia to exhibit different behavior.
+Lean into curiosity to better understand where your parent is coming from.

-There are several potential sources of agitation and anxiety in people with dementia, including confusion, fatigue, and overstimulation.
+There may be several potential sources of agitation and anxiety for your loved one with dementia, including confusion, fatigue, and overstimulation.

 • Addressing any chaos in the environment by reducing noise levels and the number of other people nearby